amd/ryzen-ai-documentation/docs/alternate_quantization_setup.rst

      - https://hub.docker.com/r/amdih/ryzen-ai-tensorflow

 The above Docker containers do not have GPU-accelerated quantization support.
-If you like to leverage GPU for the quantization process, you can download and build GPU Docker containers.
-The following TAR file has README that you can follow to build and run GPU dockers.
+If you like to leverage GPU for the quantization process, you can download and build `GPU Docker containers <https://www.xilinx.com/bin/public/openDownload?filename=ryzen-ai-gpudockerfiles-3.6.0-130.tar.gz>`_.
+Inside the downloaded TAR file you can find README that you can follow to build and run GPU dockers.

-`Ryzen AI GPU dockerfiles <https://www.xilinx.com/bin/public/openDownload?filename=ryzen-ai-gpudockerfiles-3.6.0-130.tar.gz>`_